jgosmann/xpost/readme.txt

 == Installation ==

+Make sure your webserver runs PHP version 5.2 or later.
+This plugin may not work with earlier versions.

 1. Upload the `xpost` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Goto 'Settings', then 'Xpost' and add your Wordpress and Community server blogs.